glittle/badi-firefox-ext/README.md

 ### To be done ###

 * Add link at bottom to suggestions page
-* Pick any Badí' date
+* Pick any Badí' date and see Gregorian date
 * Handle dates before/after supported range
 * Make less cluttered
 * ?
 Add Tabs - calendar